whoisYoges/website/content/contact.md

 - Don't ask issues you are getting in your system.
 - If you don't want conversation just use email.
 - Don't call me, just text or email me.
-I prefer text and mails rather than calls until I get comfortable.
+I prefer text or email for communication rather than phone calls, unless the situation is professional or we've developed a closer friendship.